Helping Hands in Snake Safety

 A Bit of Background

-To meet these goals we operate under three main pillars of action and education:
+To meet these goals we operate via the following three objectives

-1) SENSITISATION - To conduct sensitisation activities on snakes and snakebite in communities, schools, organsiations and companies across Zambia.
-This we beleive will have a large scale impact in terms of the perception of snakes, and how to deal with them.
+1) SENSITISATION - To conduct sensitisation activities on snakes and snake safety in communities, schools, organsiations and companies across Zambia.
+These activities are already having impact in terms of the perception of snakes, and how to deal with them.

 3) SNAKEBITE MANAGEMENT - To support the coordination and efforts to improve the safe and effective treatment of snakebites in Zambia.
-Snakebite is a complex medical field and common misconceptions can lead to further damage, loss of life or limb, or unessesary complications.
-The need for qualified medical professional training in Zambia is high, and this kind of training is only available from a very few select providers.
+The need for qualified medical professional training in Zambia is high, as currently, snakebite treatment is not pat of the medical training curriculum.
+HHiSS gives first aid in snakebite training and organises snakebite treatment training for medical professionals.